sdl-context/integration/cwd_image_js/readme.md

         </script>

 *   To force the module to set the visibility style after modifying the image src, define the `visibility` setting when calling the module.
+This can be set to any of the CSS accepted values, including `visible`, `hidden`, `initial` and `inherit`.
 For example for a regular JavaScript page:

     	<script type="text/javascript">
         window.onload = function () {